zefireio/meater-test/README.md

 Backend input validation could be extended in order to handle multiple rules per field.

-JSON Data management could be extended in order to handle data updates and deletes to allow Terence to manage his records.
+JSON Data management could be extended in order to handle data updates and deletes allowing Terence to manage his records.

 Finally, the use of a database engine would allow Terence to query data providing more and better information as well as extending the system's capabilities.